alxtrnr/bongo-twisty/content/blog/good_progress/index.md

 Happy to be ending this month on a good note.

 Sent the [damaged Karoo 3](https://www.bongotwisty.blog/cracked_screen/) back on Tuesday.
 A brand new boxed unit with all accessories included arrived on Saturday.
 Hammerhead gave me 50% off the RRP.
+The additional bracket was another bonus worth £31.99.
+Free P&P for the return and replacement.
+Pretty good service in my books.

-A gel bumper case to help protect it was ready and waiting.
+A bought a gel bumper case to help protect it, which was ready and waiting when it arrived.
 Screen protectors are in transit.
-Now all I need to be is a bit more careful.
+All I need to be now is a bit more careful.

 {{< divider >}}